javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ## Upload Data: Submissions

 In this section data submission process is described.
 Only registered users are allowed to submit data.
 Please contact ops@eumetsat.int to be registered.
-Registered users after logining in can manage new and past submission in the _Submit_ page.
+Registered users after login in can manage new and past submission in the _Submit_ page.

 ### New Submission